wp-plugins/flyzoo/readme.txt

 * Multiple Operators/Moderators: live support requests are automatically routed to the first available operator

-* Eye-catching: crafted to offer a sleek look and feel
+* Eye-catching: designed to offer a sleek look and feel

 * Multiple in-browser chat windows: browse your site and chat at the same time!